nanliu/puppetlabs-appdirector/README.md

 ## Puppet Service

-Users have a choice of installing Puppet Community or Puppet Enterprise as a service in AppDirector Environment.
+Users have a choice of installing Puppet Enterprise or Puppet Community as a service in AppDirector Environment.
+Both installation scripts only deploy puppet agent.

-### Puppet Community

-1. Create new service in the catalog.
-2. Use the following values:
-       * Name: Puppet
-       * Version: 2.7
-       * Tags: "Other"
-       * Supported OSes: Any Operating System in RHEL and Debian OS family.
-       * Supported Components: script.
-3. Add script/puppet_community.sh to service install lifecycle.
-4. Add the global_conf properties with the value: https://${darwin.server.ip}:8443/darwin/conf/darwin_global.conf (see global_conf.png)

 ### Puppet Enterprise